evmar/jjtut/text/basics.md

 - `jj restore`: copy file contents from a change
 - `jj abandon`: abandon (delete) a change

-If you stopped reading here, you have all you need to productively start using jj for adding commits to a project.
+If you stopped reading here, you have all you need to start using jj for adding commits to a project.
 On the other hand, there's little point in using version control unless you make use of the history you've been accumulating, so in the next chapter we'll go into the history.